aowl2004/present/README.md

-run the present by opening file.sh
+get the present by opening file.sh